MatrixAI/Polykey-Network-Dashboard/README.md

-# Matrix.ai
+# Polykey Network Dashboard

-Main website for Polykey.
+Network dashboard for Polykey.
 This uses Docusaurus as a CMS.

 GitLab builds this site via the CI/CD into static pages, rendering the markdown files.

-The CI/CD pushes it to [polykey.com](https://polykey.com) which is hosted by Cloudflare's worker system.
+The CI/CD pushes it to [testnet.polykey.com](https://testnet.polykey.com) and [mainnet.polykey.com](https://mainnet.polykey.com) which is hosted by Cloudflare's worker system.

 ## Development